cako/notorius/README.md

 to use.
 So I decided I'd write a full-blown PDF reader.
 This is my meager attempt at doing so.

-The project is very much in its infancy, but key parts have already been implemented.
-So far it can open PDF files and generate annotations, but there is no integration between the two.
-There is also no way to keep track of annotations.
+The project is very much a work in progress, but key parts have already been implemented.
+So far it can open PDF files and add annotations.
+Editing specific annotations, removing, moving them and saving them is yet to be written.

 Requirements
 ------------